Tarasova-AI/AI-annotation-framework/01_Principles.md

-# Core Principles of Model-Aware Annotation
+# Core principles of model-aware annotation
 *A UX-first foundation for training reliable LLMs*

 ---